Dog Training Courses and Workshops:

 NB.
 If you want to come with puppies under 6 months of age, it is possible to do half the walk and return to the car park/centre to wait for us to join you for coffee.
 It provides a reduced amount of exercise but excellent socialisation opportunities which benefit young puppies

 These workshops are designed to help you learn and perfect your control in outdoor environments.
 Emphasis is put on building a strong and fun relationship with your dog outside so that they choose to stay with you rather than preferring to hunt or run off to play with other dogs or interact with people.
 We use a variety of methods, which may include clicker, whistle training and obviously response to your voice.
 We teach recall games and control, stop at a distance, scent games, sendaways, recall to heel and many others.
-Workshops are currently 9.30am Monday mornings at 10am for an hour and you can book dates to suit you. on Thursday there is an advanced group at 10am.
+Workshops are currently 9.30am Monday mornings for an hour and you can book dates to suit you. on Thursday there is an advanced group at 10am.
 Both groups meet at Worcester Woods.

 Canine First Aid (run according to demand)